opea-project/GenAIExamples/TextToSql/docker_compose/intel/cpu/xeon/README.md

-# Build Mega Service of Text to Sql Generation on Intel Xeon Processor
+# Build Mega Service of DB QnA which performs Text to Sql Generation on Intel Xeon Processor

-This document outlines the deployment process for a Text to SQL Generation application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on an Intel Xeon server.
+This document outlines the deployment process for a Text to SQL Generation application DBQnA, utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on an Intel Xeon server.
 The steps include Docker image creation, container deployment via Docker Compose, and service execution to integrate microservices such as `llm`.
 We will publish the Docker images to Docker Hub soon, which will simplify the deployment process for this service.

 ## 🚀 Apply Intel Xeon Server on AWS